It's a good day to be an Schlumberger Limited (SLB) shareholder - The Dwinnex

 Ratios:

-To gain a deeper understanding of SLB’s stock, we examine its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 19.87 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 40.51.
+For a deeper understanding of Schlumberger Limited’s stock, let’s take a closer look at its various ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 20.19 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 41.17.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.00 and its Current Ratio is at 1.40.
 In the meantime, Its Debt-to-Equity ratio is 0.78 whereas as Long-Term Debt/Eq ratio is at 0.72.

 Upgrades & Downgrades